marcelomogrovejo/LoginDemo.SwiftUI/README.md

 <p>🚧 In construction.</p>

 # Deployment
-Keep in mind that deploying an iOS app to the App Store requires having an Apple Developer account.
+Keeping in mind that deploying an iOS app to the App Store requires to have an Apple Developer account.

 1. Click on the "Product" menu in Xcode and select "Archive."
 This will create an archive of your project.
 2. Once the archive has been created, select it in the Organizer window and click on the "Validate" button to perform some preliminary tests on the app.